InformationProgressive Silent Film ListLost FilmsPeopleTheaters

 Years of Operation 1916-1990

-Type of Musical Accompaniment Eight-piece orchestra and Moller theater pipe organ (1915-1918); later a Wurlitzer theater pipe organ (1918-1950?)
+Type of Musical Accompaniment Eight-piece orchestra and Moller theatre pipe organ (1915-1918)

 Current Status Converted to retail store